 First, let's review what a capital omega looks like.

 |Here ya go.|

 Here is a capital Omega, the 24th and last letter of the Greek alphabet.
-Living adjacent to Greek row and taking numerous math and science classes, I get enough of these guys as is.
+Taking so many math and science classes, I get enough of these guys as is.

 Below is an idealized diagram of the aforementioned block that I retrieved through UCAR's MetEd program.
 The program is free and is a great resource for not only weather enthusiasts but for those involved in larger educational and commercial fields.
 Check it out.

 Now, take a look at a NAM chart all the way back from 2006.
 You can clearly see two closed lows on either side of a large ridge of high pressure.